 Knowing where to turn for help when faced with challenges can be confusing.
 Here’s a place to start for you and your loved ones.
 Mental wellness outreach from Family Foundations Institute offers tips, resources, support, and referrals for anyone facing mental health challenges.

 It’s a good idea to seek a professional opinion on your experiences if:

 1. You are unable to perform daily activities or maintain your regular responsibilities.

 2. You feel unable to cope or you feel as though you are “barely scraping by” in your daily life.

 3. Your experiences have resulted in serious emotional, physical, or financial harm to yourself or others.

 6. Your family, loved ones, or colleagues have expressed concern for your wellbeing or suggested that you consult a professional.

 Looking for a Catholic therapist?
-Family Foundations Institute is pleased to provide a directory of affiliated mental health practitioners in the province of Ontario.
-FFI Affiliates hold valid credentials with their professional Colleges and Associations and subscribe to FFI principles.
-All Affiliates practice independently of and are not employed by Family Foundations Institute within their role as service providers.
-Before choosing any therapist, FFI recommends that you verify qualifications and therapeutic approaches to ensure a good fit for your needs.
+Family Foundations Institute (FFI) is pleased to provide a directory of affiliated mental health practitioners in the province of Ontario.
+Affiliates hold valid credentials with their professional Colleges and Associations and subscribe to FFI principles.
+Affiliates practice independently of and are not employed by FFI within their role as service providers.
+Before choosing any therapist, we recommend that you verify qualifications and therapeutic approaches to ensure a good fit for your needs.